withriley/slackbot-cloud-function/README.md

 ## GitHub Actions

-This repo has 3 built in GitHub Actions:
+This repo has 4 built in GitHub Actions:

 1. Security scan using tfsec - ensure no IaC errors.
 To delete remove the file `.github/workflows/main.yml`
 2. Terraform-Docs - documentation is automatically taken care of by Terraform-Docs which fills in info in the `README.md` of each section.
 3. Automated release - Create new releases by creating tags with the name `v220317` - e.g. version by v-Year-Month-Day - also known as CalVer.
+4. Bandit Python Security Checks.

 <!-- BEGIN_TF_DOCS -->